utdata/icj-cli-tools/lectures/git/git-02-clone.md

 If you wanted the repo to be a different name on your computer, you would add the name you want after the url.
 I tend to keep the same name unless there is a good reason not to.

-- In your Terminal, `cd` into the folder you have downloaded
-- Then do `$ code ./`, which will open a new VS Code window with all the files in that repo.
-- You should be ready to work.

 ## Make your edits

+- Launch VS Code if it isn't already.
+- Go to File > New Window.
-- Use the VS Code Explorer on the left to find your partner's named file and open it.
+- Use the VS Code Explorer on the left to find your partner's folder and open it.
 - Add a new sentence praising your partner's command of git and Github thus far.
 Save and close the file.
 - Add a new file to the repo called `newfile.md`.
-There are a bunch of different ways you can do this ... just choose one:
+There are a bunch of different ways you can do this ... just choose one method:
   - You use your terminal (even in VS Code) and type `touch newfile.md`.
   - You can use the **File > New file** menu and name it.
   - You can use the little buttons in the Explorer and name it.
 - Add a title and a paragraph of text, using proper Markdown syntax.
 Save and close your work.
 (Depending on time, we might talk about and load the Markdown Syntax Linter.)
 - Open the Integrated Terminal and go through the steps to check status, add files, commit files (with message), and push to origin master.

+> Before you can push, your partner probably needs to go into their Github repo and [add you as a collaborator](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository).

 ## Pull your partner's edits